anewstheart/anki-manual/src/exporting.md

 ## Text Files

 If you choose "Notes in Plain Text", Anki will write the contents of the notes into a text file.
 Each field is separated by a tab.
+The field is delimited with double quotes if it contains an escaped double quote or a single quote.
 If you edit the resulting file and don't modify the first field, you can later import that file back into Anki and Anki will update your notes based on your edits, provided you import back into the same note type.

 If you find yourself needing to edit the first field as well, you'll need to change the format of your note type so that the first field is